In this article we will see how to configure automatic backups of pfSense with the AutoConfigBackup service.

 With ACB you will have regular backups and you will be peace of mind in case of firewall failure.

-However, you should keep in mind the the backups are upload to the servers of a third party company.
+However, you should keep in mind that the backups are upload to the servers of a third party company.
 Even if the files are encrypted, it could be a security flaw in a sensitive network architecture.

 By the way, you should be confident in the availability and reliability of Netgate’s servers: if their servers crash, you risk losing some or all of your backups.